Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).

 Spanakopita (Greek spinach-feta pie) popped into my mind as soon as the weather got hot this year – probably because I was reminded of my trip to Greece a few summers ago.
 Spanakopita consists almost entirely of spinach and fresh herbs – sandwiched between just a few wispy sheets of crispy phyllo dough – so it’s a perfect summer meal.

-I’ve been experimenting with this vegan spanakopita recipe for the past couple of weeks and am so excited about how it turned out.
+I’ve been experimenting with this vegan spanakopita for the past couple of weeks and am so excited about how it turned out.
 This spinach pie (with tofu instead of feta) is super light and packed with herby freshness.
 If you’ve never had spanakopita before, think of it as a crispy spinach lasagna (not sure how helpful that is, haha).
 Let’s dive in!

 What’s In This Vegan Spanakopita

-The vegan filling for this pie uses tofu instead of feta, since the two are almost identical in texture.
+The dairy-free filling for this pie uses tofu instead of feta, since the two are almost identical in texture.
 To mimic the funky tang of the sheep’s milk cheese, the tofu gets crumbled and marinated with lemon juice, miso, and mustard.
-The rest of the filling calls for sautéed onion, garlic, frozen spinach, lots of fresh dill and scallions, and the tiniest bit of nutmeg for a hint of warmth (optional).
-The filling gets sandwiched between layers of phyllo dough.

-Sauté the Onion: Meanwhile, cook the diced onion until translucent and add garlic at the very end.
+Meanwhile, cook the diced onion until translucent and add garlic at the very end.

-Thaw the Spinach: Remove the spinach from its packaging and place in a pot with about a cup of water.
+Remove the spinach from its packaging and place in a pot with about a cup of water.
 Cover, bring to a boil, and simmer until the spinach is completely defrosted.
 Drain in a mesh strainer and run under cold water to cool completely.
 Using your hands, squeeze all the moisture out of the spinach.
 (Don’t rush this step – otherwise, you’ll end up with a watery pie.)

-Finish the Filling: Add the cooked onions and spinach to the bowl with the tofu, along with the dill, scallions, and nutmeg.
+Add the cooked onions and spinach to the bowl with the tofu, along with the dill, scallions, and nutmeg.
 Stir to combine thoroughly, making sure the spinach is evenly distributed.
 Season with salt and pepper.
 Be sure to taste the filling before putting it in the pie.

-Assemble the Pie: Brush a 9×13” casserole dish lightly with oil (highly recommend this brush!).
+Brush a 9×13” casserole dish lightly with oil (highly recommend this brush!).
 Place a sheet of phyllo in the dish and brush lightly with oil, repeating the process with 4 more phyllo sheets, brushing with oil between each layer (don’t brush the top of the last sheet though).
-Try to work gently, but don’t worry if the sheets tear here and there; it won’t make a difference in the end.
-Be sure to keep the remaining phyllo covered while you work to avoid drying it out.

 Add the filling and cover with a sheet of phyllo; press with your hands to pack it down.
 Brush the phyllo with oil and repeat with 4 more sheets, brushing with oil between each layer as before.
 Finally, brush the last sheet with oil and sprinkle with sesame seeds (optional).

-Bake the Pie: Place in a preheated 350ºF oven and bake until golden brown, about 40-50 minutes.
+Place in a preheated 350ºF oven and bake until golden brown, about 40-50 minutes.
 Serve immediately.

 - Thaw your phyllo: Phyllo (or filo) dough is sold frozen.
 To thaw, move it from the freezer to the fridge up to ~12 hours before cooking – or thaw at room temp for 1 to 3 hours.
 If you don’t use up the entire package, wrap up the remaining dough and re-freeze.